ifuwang/kube-nodered/README.md

     )

 # The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
+# by the API server security policy.
 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.